zeljkoobrenovic/grounded-architecture/_posts/2022-06-12-leadership.markdown

 > **KEY POINTS:**
 > * My view of architecture leadership is inspired by David Marquet's work and Netflix's valued behaviors.
 > * Marquet focused on leadership and organizational management, particularly emphasizing the principles of Intent-Based Leadership.
-> * Borrowing from Netflix's original values, the following behavioral traits are crucial for architects: communication, judgment, impact, inclusion, selflessness, courage, integrity, curiosity, innovation, and passion.
+> * Borrowing from Netflix's original values, I see the following behavioral traits as crucial for architects: communication, judgment, impact, inclusion, selflessness, courage, integrity, curiosity, innovation, and passion.
 <style>
  .quote {
      border-left: 8px solid #d9ead3;